 We adopted a share incentive plan in December 2014, or the 2014 Plan.
 Under the 2014 Plan, we are authorized to grant options or share purchase rights to purchase up to 1,307,672 ordinary shares as of the date of this prospectus.
-As of May 15, 2015, options to purchase 1,153,067 ordinary shares were issued and outstanding under the 2014 Plan.
-We account for compensation costs for all share options using a fair-value based method and recognize expenses in our consolidated statement of income in accordance with U.S. GAAP.
+As of December 31, 2016, options to purchase 733,756 ordinary shares are issued and outstanding under the 2014 Plan.
+The performance condition for the granted options will be satisfied upon completion of our initial public offering.
+We will then record a significant cumulative stock-based compensation expense for those options for which the service condition has been satisfied as of such date.
+On the assumption the performance condition was satisfied on December 31, 2016, we would have recognized share-based compensation expense in the amount of RMB31.2 million (US\$4.5 million) for those options on which service condition was satisfied on December 31, 2016.
 We believe the granting of share-based compensation is of significant importance to our ability to attract and retain key personnel and employees, and we will continue to grant share-based compensation to employees in the future.
 As a result, our expenses associated with share-based compensation may increase, which may have an adverse effect on our results of operations.